 An annual report will be prepared after the end of the normal (spring and summer) monitoring season to summarize the yearly highlights of the TDG monitoring program.
-It will include a general program evaluation of the adequacy and timeliness of the information received from the field, and how that information is used to help control TDG supersaturation and high water temperature in the Columbia River basin.
+Preparation for the annual report will begin with a post-season review, with participation by the three Corps districts and the NMFS forum WTQ.
+The report will include a general program evaluation of the adequacy and timeliness of the information received from the field, and how that information is used to help control TDG supersaturation and high water temperature in the Columbia River basin.
 Information on the performance of the instruments (including accuracy, precision and bias associated with each parameter) and the nature and extent of instrument failures will be documented.
 This summary should include statistics on data confidence limits.
-Division staff will prepare the Annual TDG Monitoring Report based on field input and other material provided by each District.
-This report will also contain suggestions and recommendations to improve the quality of the data during the FY2000 monitoring program.
+Division staff will prepare the Annual TDG Monitoring Report based on field input, other material provided by each District, and recommendations by the WQT.
+This report will also contain suggestions and recommendations to improve the quality of the data during the FY2001 monitoring program.